What is Average Revenue Per Paying User (ARPPU)?

 - Average number of paying users is the average number of users that pay for the service and/or good over the desired measurement period.

-- If the measurement period is over a period of one day, it is called average revenue per paying daily active user (ARPPDAU).
+- If the measurement period is just one day, it is called average revenue per paying daily active user (ARPPDAU).

 The company’s ARPU was reported to be $1.30 from an average total user base of 769,231, and revenue generated was $1,000,000.
 In ABC Company’s latest earnings call, Marie recalls the CFO mentioning that paying customers make up 70% of the total customer base.
 The following information was compiled by Maria:

-Marie would determine the company’s ARPPU as follows:
+Marie could then determine the company’s ARPPU as follows:

 The ARPPU for ABC Company is $1.86 versus its average revenue per user of $1.30.